jiaiyan/react-animate-lazy-load-image/README.md

 import Image from "react-animate-lazy-load-image";
 // ...
 <Image
-    enter="show" // Enter the animation, built-in fade in effect (show), also can be empty exit="hide"  // Factory animation, built-in fade out effect (hide), can also be empty style={{
+    enter="show"     // Enter the animation, built-in fade in effect (show), also can be empty exit="hide"      // Factory animation, built-in fade out effect (hide), can also be empty mode="fill"      // Image clipping and zooming mode style={{
         height: "400px",
         width: "600px",